EngAmrs/Weather_Journal_App/README.md

 ## Table of content:

- - Technologies used
+ - Technologies Used
  - Installation
- - API source
+ - API Used

-### Technologies used:
+### Technologies Used:

  - HTML
  (index.html)